MitMaro/git-interactive-rebase-tool/README.md

 git config --global sequence.editor "'C:/path/to/interactive-rebase-tool.exe'"
 ```

-#### GitBash
+#### Git Bash

-GitBash requires the use of `winpty` in order to work correctly, so to set the editor use:
+Git Bash requires the use of `winpty` in order to work correctly, so to set the editor use:

 ```shell
 git config --global sequence.editor "winpty /c/path/to/interactive-rebase-tool.exe"